 Hello all!
 I have some good news to share, and wanted to make a brief post here to try and lay out how this news affects my website.
 I have spent a lot of time in the past few months, since graduation, looking for jobs in the game industry.
-It proved extremely difficult.
-I applied to over 80 positions, and only go contacted 3 times for an interview.
-Luckily for me, 1 of those positions was for a game designer role on the open worlds team at Rockstar San Diego.
+Luckily for me, I heard back from an application for a game designer role on the open worlds team at Rockstar San Diego.

 This position was something I obsessed over for months on end.
-Of all the jobs I applied for, this one was by far the one I was least qualified for (2 years required in industry experience) … which of course only added to how much I wanted the role.
+Of all the jobs I applied for, this one was by far the one I felt least qualified for … which of course only added to how much I wanted it.
 Beyond the “want what you can’t have” factor, Rockstar was the job I wanted because, in my genuine opinion, they make the best quality games being released currently.
 I was also excited because the role was a technical role, and would allow me to make use of my programming skills, something that was really important to me in this job search.

 Sorry for all the build up, but I ended up getting this job at Rockstar San Diego.
 I couldn’t be happier, and I don’t think I could have gotten a better job.
 I can’t wait to create and learn alongside designers who are responsible for some of the greatest games of all time.
 I start tomorrow!
 However, this does have a monumental impact on the future of aidantakami.com.